-Property taxes comprise 40.6 percent of the total revenues included in the 2023 Recommended the General Fund and various Special Revenue Funds that do not have the capacity to self-finance their services, in addition to retiring the County's long-term debt on capital projects for facilities and infrastructure.
-This reliable revenue source has no attached mandates, as many State and Federal revenues often do, and is one of few revenue sources for which the governing body has legislative authorization to adjust the tax rate based on budgetary needs and community priorities.
+Property taxes comprise 40.0 percent of the total revenues included in the 2023 budget.
+Property tax revenues are primarily used to fund services countywide in the General Fund and various Special Revenue Funds that do not have the capacity to selffinance their services, in addition to retiring the

-Budget.
-Property tax revenues are primarily used to fund services county-wide in
+County's longterm debt on capital projects for facilities and infrastructure.

-Property Tax Rates (in mills)
+- Property Tax Rates (in mills)

-2022 2023
+l 2022 2023

-Jurisdiction Budget Budget
+5 Jurisdiction Budget Budget

-Sedgwick County 29.370 29.370
+1 Sedgw ick County 29.370 29.368

-Fire District 1 17.817 17.889
+L Fire District 1 17.817 17.912

-Estimated